dougeby/IntuneDocs/InTuneDocs/DeployUse/enroll-devices-in-microsoft-intune.md

 Device enrollment manager is a special Intune account that's used to enroll and manage multiple corporate-owned devices.
 Managers can install the Company Portal and enroll many user-less devices.
 Learn more about [DEM](enroll-corporate-owned-devices-with-the-device-enrollment-manager-in-microsoft-intune.md). ([Go back to the table](#overview-of-device-enrollment-methods))

 ### DEP
 Apple Device Enrollment Program (DEP) management lets you create and deploy policy “over the air” to iOS devices that are purchased and managed with DEP.
-The device is enrolled when the user turns on the device for the first time and runs the iOS Setup Assistant.
+The device is enrolled when users turn on the device for the first time and run iOS Setup Assistant.
 This method supports **iOS Supervised** mode, which in turn enables:
   -	Locked enrollment
   -	Conditional access
   -	Jailbreak detection